metudust/Toolpath_and_GCode_Generator/README.md

 If you use the code for your work, please, cite it as

    Karakoç, A. A Toolpath Generator Based on Signed Distance Fields and Clustering Algorithms for Optimized Additive Manufacturing.
 J. Manuf.
 Mater.
 Process.
-2024, 8, 199. https://doi.org/10.3390/jmmp8050199
+2024, 8, 199.

+Artice link can be found at: https://www.mdpi.com/2504-4494/8/5/199

 <img width="45%" src="https://github.com/user-attachments/assets/fc495bd1-678f-4769-a1a8-5202640a92e6" align="right">
 <img width="45%" src="https://github.com/user-attachments/assets/b3f77b24-26c2-4022-a37a-9ce10f0fb7d1" align="left">